 Uncommon Conditions That Can Qualify You for Disability Benefits

 Everyone knows that health problems like cancer, stroke, diabetes, and heart disease are widespread and serious conditions.
 Issues like these will claim millions of lives every year, and on an annual basis, they will also qualify millions of survivors for disability benefits through the Social Security Administration.
 But what about less common diseases and disorders?
 For people living with rare and under-publicized health issues, finding information about disability benefits can be a frustrating challenge.
-To help set you on the path toward an SSA approval, our social security disability attorneys have assembled this blog post about some uncommon conditions that can qualify you for disability benefits in Pennsylvania or New Jersey.
+To help set you on the path toward an SSA approval, our New Jersey disability lawyers have assembled this blog post about some uncommon conditions that can qualify you for disability benefits in Pennsylvania or New Jersey.

 Compassionate Allowances, NORD, and Rare Diseases